tamoor008/DEVNEXT/README.md

-# DEVNEXT - Premium Development Agency Website
+# TechniFuse - Premium Development Agency Website

 A modern, high-performance Next.js website for a development agency featuring stunning 3D animations, smooth transitions, and a dark theme with gradient accents.